 On August 3, 2024, Tim Scott married Mindy Noce in Mount Pleasant, South Carolina.

-After the 2024 elections, Tim Scott was elected chair of the National Republican Senatorial Committee.
-He also chairs the Senate Committee on Banking.
+Following the 2024 elections, Tim Scott was elected chair of the National Republican Senatorial Committee.
+He also holds the position of chair on the Senate Committee on Banking.

 Donald John Trump is an American politician media personality and...